oracle/graal/compiler/src/org.graalvm.compiler.nodes/src/org/graalvm/compiler/nodes/doc-files/OptimizationLog.md

 - `Stdout` - print the structured optimization log to the standard output.
 - `Dump` - dump optimization trees for IdealGraphVisualizer according to the `-Dgraal.PrintGraph` option.

-It is possible to specify multiple comma-separated values (e.g., `-Dgraal.OptimizationLog=Stdout,Dump`).
+Multiple targets can be specified at once by separating them with a comma, e.g., `-Dgraal.OptimizationLog=Stdout,Dump`.

-It is best to inspect the generated files using `mx profdiff`.
+The generated files are human-readable but verbose.
+Therefore, it is best to inspect them with `mx profdiff`.
 Read `Profdiff.md` for more information.

-## Properties
+## Additional key/value properties

-It is possible to provide additional key/value properties that are logged to the structured optimization log and in the regular log.
+It is possible to provide additional key/value properties to the `report` method.
+The provided properties are included both in the optimization log and in the regular log messages (`-Dgraal.Log`).
 Consider the example from `LoopTransformations#peel`.

 ```java
 loop.loopBegin().graph().getOptimizationLog()